Cross-Resolution Distribution Matching for Diffusion Distillation: Experiments

 \textbf{Implementation Details}.
-As our approach is data-free, training relies exclusively on prompts from JourneyDB \cite{Sun2023JourneyDB}.
+As our approach is image-free, training relies exclusively on prompts from JourneyDB \cite{Sun2023JourneyDB}.
 For both base and distilled models, CFG scales are set to 7.5 (SDXL), 3.5 (PixArt-$\alpha$), 4.5 (SD3.5), and 5.0 (Wan2.1).
 We employ bilinear interpolation for upsampling.
 All benchmarks and speed measurements are performed on a single NVIDIA A100 GPU.
 In our primary experiments, we scale the resolution from $512$px to $1024$px for image synthesis and from 480p ($834 \times 480$) to 720p ($1280 \times 720$) for video generation.
 This is implemented via a two-stage ($K=2$) multi-resolution strategy, using $\text{logSNR}_1 = -2.5$ as the transition threshold.
 For instance, in a 4-step SDXL inference, the trajectory is partitioned into a high-noise interval ($t \in [502, 1000]$) processed at low resolution, followed by a refinement stage ($t \in [0, 502]$) at high resolution.
-Model-specific schedules and further details are provided in Appendix~\ref{appendix:implental_details}.
+Model-specific schedules and further details are provided in Appendix B. The distillation training cost of RMD is comparable to TDM and lower than DMD2 (see Appendix B for detailed comparisons).